krishkatyal/Awesome-LLM/README.md

 - [HuggingGPT](https://github.com/microsoft/JARVIS) - Solving AI Tasks with ChatGPT and its Friends in HuggingFace.
 - [EasyEdit](https://github.com/zjunlp/EasyEdit) - An easy-to-use framework to edit large language models.
 - [chatgpt-shroud](https://github.com/guyShilo/chatgpt-shroud) - A Chrome extension for OpenAI's ChatGPT, enhancing user privacy by enabling easy hiding and unhiding of chat history.
 Ideal for privacy during screen shares.
+- [ChatNBX API](https://chat.nbox.ai/) - Unlock limitless potential for your projects with nimblebox.ai!
+Generate API keys for LLaMA 2, Nous Hermes, Vicuna, Code LLaMA and more, and elevate your chatbots, virtual assistants, content creation, data analysis, and beyond 🚀
 ## Contributing

 This is an active repository and your contributions are always welcome!